-Also, during the fourth quarter of 2008, HSNi conducted its annual test for impairment of its goodwill and indefinite-lived intangible assets.
-As a result of the analyses, additional impairment charges recorded in the fourth quarter of 2008 at the HSN and Cornerstone reporting units were \$2.4 billion and \$271.1 million, respectively.
-The intangible asset impairment charges in the fourth quarter of 2008 at the HSN and Cornerstone segments were \$50.0 million and \$174.0 million, respectively.
+During the fourth quarter of 2008, HSNi conducted its annual test for impairment of its goodwill and indefinite-lived intangible assets.
+As a result of the analyses, additional goodwill impairment charges recorded in the fourth quarter of 2008 at the HSN and Cornerstone segments were \$2.4 billion and \$271.1 million, respectively.
+Additionally, intangible asset impairment charges in the fourth quarter of 2008 at the HSN and Cornerstone segments were \$50.0 million and \$174.0 million, respectively.
 As a result of these impairment charges, HSNi no longer has goodwill recorded.